Master Public Speaking with These Tips for Engaging Presentations

 For a designer, talking and sharing ideas is just as important as creating them.
 There are two ways...
 Read more

-There are two parts to communication:
+There are two key aspects to communication:

-1. What you say (the message)
+- What you say (the message)

-2. How you say it (the presentation)
+- How you say it (the presentation)

-At the bottom of the site, you read words like "professional, informed, expert, care, and value".
-The greatest writer in the world couldn’t redeem that website using words alone – its message is flawed based on its presentation.
+At the bottom of the site, you read words like “professional, informed, expert, care, and value.”
+The greatest writer in the world couldn’t redeem that website using words alone — its message is flawed based on its presentation.

-Whatever methods you use, it is always essential to look at every single aspect of your presentation and ask yourself "does this communicate my message effectively?"
+Whatever methods you use, it is always essential to look at every single aspect of your presentation and ask yourself, “Does this communicate my message effectively?”

 Full-form Delivery

 Even when you speak, only 10% of your communication is verbal.
 What you wear, your body language, your expressions, and your tone of voice are just as important as the words you say.
-This is a principle that is incredibly important to understand, as it changes your entire approach to how you present your message.
+This principle is incredibly important to understand, as it changes your entire approach to how you present your message.

 Preparation Time is Never Wasted Time